 Norse mythology is filled with valiant figures, but few can match the bravery of one god.
 Tyr, the one-handed god, was not always such, and for his valor, he is depicted in this Tyr Norse God Statue as a courageous Viking warrior.

-Greek gods and goddesses were quite numerous, as there was a personification for every important aspect in their existence.
-This Artemis - Goddess of Hunting and Wilderness depicts one such goddess who was well-known for her purity and her fiery demeanor.
+Greek gods and goddesses were numerous, as there was a personification for every aspect in existence.
+This Artemis - Goddess of Hunting and Wilderness depicts a goddess who was well-known for her purity and fiery demeanor.

 Norse divinities are divided into several different categories, and one such grouping is the jotunn.
 These nature spirits are often regarded as enemies, but some, like the one depicted in the Bronze Skadi Statue, are gods.